ValveSoftware/OpenXR-Canonical-Pose-Tool/README.md

 * Quest: external data path.
 Looking at the Quest storage on the PC, this is `Android/data/com.danwillm.oxr_canonical_pose_tool/files`.

 ## Configuration

 Configuration for the tool is done in `cpt_config.xml`.

-Currently only pose checking is supported.
-This is done in the `inputs` item.
+Each item will output one file on each run of the tool.
+Items that will output files on run can be configured under `outputs`.

 ### Inputs

+Configuration for inputs (items that require the use of an interaction profile) is done under the `inputs` node.

-Interaction profiles to suggest available actions for are defined in `interaction_profiles`.
+Interaction profiles to suggest binding profiles for are defined in the `interaction_profiles` node.
+Each child node should have a name of `interaction_profile` and a value of the interaction profile path.
+Available attributes of the `interaction_profile` node are:

-If an interaction profile requires an extension to be able to use, the attribute `requires_extension` in an `interaction_profile` tag can be specified with the extension.
+* `requires_extension` - Interaction profiles that require an extension to be used can specify the extension to request in this attribute.

-Actions defined in `actions`.
+Actions defined in the `actions` node.

-Each `action` tag can have the following attributes:
+Each child `action` node can have the following attributes:

 * `name` - The name of the action.
 * `type` - The type of action.
 Supported values: